mchikurov/cleardata/README.md

 As a result script generates "long" resultset created in step 5 as 'resultset_long.txt' (Code for generating "wide" resultset also included in script)

-Please refer to comments in clear.R for more details on how the script works
+Please refer to comments in run_analysis.R for more details on how the script works

-Prease refer to codebook.md for description of resultset_long.txt
+Prease refer to CodeBook.md for description of resultset_long.txt

 Enjoy!